GeoffreyChen777/paperlib-website/site/content/blog/sync.en.md

 4.Click login.

 Now, everthing is ready, enjoy Paperlib with cloud sync.
 You can turn off the development mode after the first sync since the data scheme has been created.

+To sync PDF files, you can use onedrive (or dropbox etc.) or webDAV to sync your PDF files between two devices.
+For example, on device A, choose `C:/Onedrive/mypaperlib` as your library folder.
+On the other device B, choose `/user/xxx/Onedrive/mypaperlib` as the library folder.